AinurMedzhidova/AinurMedzhidova/README.md

 - Basic Commands in Bash
   - [Link to the folder](https://drive.google.com/drive/folders/1xh9lXtmLcADAbijLe1-9WLqeEb5jIWPv?usp=sharing)
     Executing basic bash commands for file handling, process management, and system monitoring, as part of the QA testing environment setup.

+## Contact Information

+If you want to get in touch with me, feel free to reach out via email: [Aliieva-ainura@mail.ru](mailto:Aliieva-ainura@mail.ru)